awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/volume-encrypt-account-on.png)

-If you want to encrypt the restored volume to a symmetric customer managed key, you must supply both the `Encrypted` and `KmsKeyId` parameters as shown in [Restore an unencrypted volume \(encryption by default not enabled\)](#volume-account-off)\.
+If you want to encrypt the restored volume to a symmetric customer managed encryption key, you must supply both the `Encrypted` and `KmsKeyId` parameters as shown in [Restore an unencrypted volume \(encryption by default not enabled\)](#volume-account-off)\.

 ### Copy an unencrypted snapshot \(encryption by default not enabled\)<a name="snapshot-account-off"></a>